- How do Illinois courts decide child custody?

 If there is a substantial change in circumstances and modification serves the child’s best interests, courts can adjust parenting time or decision-making authority.

-Bottom Line: Custody Decisions Come Down to Evidence and Preparation
+Bottom Line: Custody Decisions Depend on Evidence and Preparation

 Courts decide child custody by evaluating what arrangement promotes the child’s safety, stability, and overall well-being.
 Judges review parenting history, cooperation, health, stability, and the child’s needs.